centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-cadvisor-api.md

 ### Host configuration

-Add a host from `Configuration > Hosts` menu and select the `Cloud-cAdvisor-API` template.
+Add a host from the `Configuration > Hosts` menu and select the `Cloud-cAdvisor-API` template.

 Here is a quick description of available configuration Macros: